demanasta/GNSS_nets/README.md

 2. gmtparam :  config all gmt parameters, input and output file, paths, styles etc
 3. regparam : NOT USED

-If you don't use database you must set input files as bellow
+If you don't use database you must set input files as bellow (only for scripts cGNSSnets.sh campaign_nets.sh)

 name:network.sites